-No cure exists, but itching can be relieved with topical drugs or drugs taken by mouth.
-Treatments of itching can usually be given at home, but people who have exfoliative dermatitis, cellulitis, or eczema herpeticum may need to be hospitalized.
+No cure exists, but itching can be relieved with drugs applied to the skin (topical drugs) or drugs taken by mouth.
+Treatments of itching can usually be given at home, but people who have erythroderma, cellulitis, or eczema herpeticum may need to be hospitalized.

 Certain skin care measures are helpful:

 Applying moisturizers (ointments or creams) immediately after bathing, while the skin is damp

 Reducing the frequency of bathing (showers/baths should be limited to once a day, and sponge baths can be substituted to decrease the number of days with full baths)